Real-Dev-Squad/website-api-contracts/logs/README.md

 - This API can only be accessed by super user

- This API will fetch the logs of specific archive details based on the query username
+ This API will fetch the logs of specific archive details based on the query userId

 - **Param**
   None
 - **Query**
-  username=<USERNAME>
+  userId=<USERID>
 - **Body**
   None
 - **Headers**